sage-code/bash/README.md

 # Bash Tutorial

-Introduction to bash scripting and shell command line.
+* Introduction to shell scripting and command line;
-This is an open source tutorial for Linux and MacOS users.
+* This is an open source tutorial for Linux and MacOS;
+* It consist of text articles, code snippets and video recording;

 Visit: [sagecode/bash](https://sagecode.net/bash/index.html)